-Saints Chanel, Montfort and Wojtyla « Catholic Insight
+Saints Peter Chanel and Louis Grignon de Montfort « Catholic Insight

 To this day, many regions in the South Pacific are renowned for their Catholic devotion and zeal.
 By the blood of martyrs…

+Father de Montfort’s phenomenal success was the fruit of prayer and sacrifice: He spent much time in solitude in retreat at a cave near Merment, outside La Rochelle.
+While on active ministry, he was indefatigable, covering many miles by foot, preaching, writing, and went to his eternal reward at the age of 43, worn out like a good and faithful servant, having been a priest for ‘only’ sixteen years, two years more than Father Chanel.
+But much was by both done in what we might consider little time.

-The other saint we commemorate on this joyful day is Louis de Montfort (1673-1716) known for his own tireless missionary zeal in France, his constant preaching and administration of the sacraments, and, more so, for his propagation of true devotion to Mary, the title of a book that has stood the test of time.
-In fact, he called it the devotion of the ‘end times’, in which we travel unto the culmination of all things.
-Father de Montfort advocated making a 33-day consecration to the Mother of God, offering our whole lives to Christ through her, as the most perfect instrument ever to be shaped by the hand of God.
+Saint Louis de Montfort predicted that ‘maximal’ devotion to the Virgin Mary the devotion of the ‘end times’, in which we travel unto the culmination of all things.
+In fact, he predicted his writings would be lost, then rediscovered when they were needed – which was just the case in the 19th century, after which the Popes – Blessed Pius IX being the first – took up his cause.

+Father de Montfort most popular devotion advocated making a 33-day consecration to the Mother of God, culminating on one of her major feast days, offering our whole lives to Christ through her, as the most perfect instrument ever to be shaped by the hand of God.
 He called this devotion a ‘short cut’ to heaven, for Our Lady will perfect all that we do, offering it to her Son and the Father in a way that purifies and elevates our own less-than-perfect intentions and charity.
+As he puts in his True Devotion to Mary:

+by this consecration we give ourselves explicitly to Jesus through Mary’s hands and we include in our consecration the value of all our actions.

-This path has benefited countless souls, not least Karol Wojtyla, who, as Pope John Paul II, adopted as his papal motto was ‘Totus tuus’ Montfort’s own words: ‘Totus tuus ego sum, et omnia mea tua sunt‘.
+This path has benefited countless souls, not least Karol Wojtyla, whose canonization anniversary was yesterday – another coincidence, for as Pope John Paul II, he adopted as his papal motto was ‘Totus tuus’ Montfort’s own words: ‘Totus tuus ego sum, et omnia mea tua sunt‘.

 I am all yours (O, Mary), and all that is mine is yours.